-In this blog we outline 8 Tesla marketing strategies that any company can use to gain a competitive advantage.
+In this blog article you’ll find 8 Tesla marketing strategies that any company can learn from to gain a competitive advantage.

 Who is Tesla and what are the Tesla marketing strategies?